 Application to the Visiting Scholars Program

-The African American Studies Program at the University of Houston is soliciting applications for the Visiting Scholars Program for the 2011-2012 academic year.
-Applications are sought from scholars in the academic discipline of Africana Studies/Africalogy, although applications from scholars in the social sciences, humanities, education, or other academic disciplines will be considered.
-Applicants’ doctoral degrees must be conferred by May 2010.
+The African American Studies program at the University of Houston is soliciting applications for the Visiting Scholars program for the 2022–2023 academic year.
+Applications are sought from scholars in the academic discipline of Africana Studies/Africology, although applications from scholars in the social sciences, humanities, education or other academic disciplines will be considered.
+Applicants’ doctoral degrees must be conferred by May 2022.

 Applications should include:

-- Three letters of recommendation (mailed from references).
+- Three letters of recommendation (uploaded from references)